American University of Sharjah

 How has AUS grown its course offerings from 2005 to 2026?

-Each dot represents one semester.
-Red dots are Fall semesters, blue are Spring, and green are Summer terms.
-The dashed line shows the overall upward trend.
-AUS has grown from about 1,100 course sections per regular semester in 2005 to nearly 2,000 in 2025 — a 59% increase.
-The peak was Fall 2025 with 1,941 sections.
-Summer terms are much smaller (200-400 sections) and appear as the lower cluster.
+Each dot is one semester.
+Red dots are Fall, blue are Spring, green are Summer.
+The dashed line is the overall trend.
+A regular semester went from about 1,100 sections in 2005 to nearly 2,000 in 2025, a 49% increase.
+The busiest was Fall 2025 at 1,941 sections.
+Summer terms are much smaller (200-400 sections), which is why they sit in the lower cluster.

 02 — Subject Analysis